stevanapter/hypertree/README.md

 <img src="images/expandcollapse.gif">

-	Back:		right-rotate the column list F and pick the first column.
+	Back:		Pick the previous column on the z-axis to pivot on.

-	Forth:		left-rotate the column list F and pick the first column.
+	Forth:		Pick the next column on the z-axis to pivot on.

 <img src="images/backforth.gif">

-	Swap:		in treetable mode:  G = x y .. z -> y x .. z
+	Swap:		in treetable mode, swap G 0 and G 1:  G = x y .. z -> y x .. z

-				in pivot mode:  X Y -> Y X
+				in pivot mode, swap X and Y:  X Y -> Y X

 <img src="images/swaptree.gif">